moemily123819/hemoru-project-2/readme.md

 - Alphavantage API - for daily stock prices and monthly stock prices,
 - javascript,
 - flask app (using python),
-- python script to retrieve data for the flask app,
+- python script to obtain data via Quandl API or retrieve company profiles data for the flask app,
 - plot-ly,
 - highcharts,
 - heroku for deployment and mLab for the Mongo add-on.